AIDE/DOCS/AGENTS/aide-aligner

 • A checkbox (unchecked)

-• A one-line description of the conflict
+• A one-line description of the issue

-Example issue entry:
+Example issue entries:

 - [ ] `src/tools/score/.aide` outcomes.desired[3]: "expose raw lead IDs in response"